 Drop your gear off and get acquainted with where you are.
 Ask the property owner for a map and get situated.

-Leticia for me was pretty interesting with its mix of Colombia, Peruvian, and Brazilian roots.
+Leticia is pretty interesting with its mix of Colombia, Peruvian, and Brazilian roots.
 Combine that with its exotic food and fruits, you will surely find something of interest besides the forever lingering heat.

-Boat to Santa Rosa (Peru) for Ceviche Lunch
+Leticia to Santa Rosa Boat for Lunch (Ceviche)

 Time to add Peru to countries visited, assuming you haven’t visited before.
 Head down to the river mouth and hire a boat to Santa Rosa.
 It’s simple, boats are going back and forth like tennis all day.
 DON’T PAY MORE THAN 3,000 COP.